CSProjectsEAL/BaseRepository/README.md

 	git push -u origin master
 ```

-- On the new repository if you want to reuse the labels that this repository has, go to github.com/yourusername/newreponame/labels page and open the js developer console in your browser.
-Then copy in the script found in the gist below:
+- On the new repository if you want to reuse the labels that this repository has:
+	- go to github.com/yourusername/newreponame/labels page and open the js developer console in your browser.
+	- Copy in the script found in the gist below:

 - https://gist.github.com/alex855k/69de4efdc7464eb904cbd3ea3df61dfa